leahrnh/reddit_corpus/README.md

 A python script to read a selection of Reddit threads, and save statement-response pairs.
-It saves up to 3 responses for each statement, chosen from the top submissions of the day.
+It saves up to 3 responses for each statement, taken from comments in the top submissions of the day.

 Primarily uses Praw https://praw.readthedocs.org/